-The likelihood of severe thunderstorms and tornadoes increases as temperatures continue to rise.
-With that in mind, it’s time to think about keeping your family safe.
+The likelihood of severe thunderstorms and tornadoes increases as temperatures continue to rise, making it more important than ever to have an emergency plan in place.

 - A thunderstorm is considered “severe” when it produces hail at least 1 inch in diameter, has winds gusting about 58 mph or produces a tornado in addition to rain and thunder.